 Put together, the Juno-UVS observations paint a brand new picture of dawn storms.
-They consist 223 of a 5-10 hour long chain of events, starting with the transient spots (Figure S1), followed 2-3 224 hours hours later by the formation of bead-like features on the midnight part of the main 225 emissions (Figure S2).
-This time delay between events taking place at 90 and 50 RI, respectively, 226 suggests a propagation speed of 250-400 km/s, which is consistent with estimates of the Alfvén 227 velocity in the plasma sheet (Manners et al., 2018).
-This is followed by an expansion phase, 228 during which the main emission brightens, expands, thickens and forks into two branches (Figure 229 S3).
-This chain of events is very similar to the one observed during terrestrial auroral substorms 230 (Figure 5).
-Substorms are global reconfigurations of the magnetosphere during which the 231 magnetic energy stored in the magnetotail is converted into particle energy, which lead to 232 spectacular auroral brightening in nightside polar regions which generally follow a well-233 established sequence of features (Akasofu, 2013).
-The transient spots observed in Jupiter's 234 aurora share several morphological and temporal characteristics with transient meso-scale 235 features on Earth, sometimes associated with poleward boundary intensifications (PBIs) and 236 sometimes with streamers (Forsyth et al., 2020).
-Both are often observed before the substorm 237 onset (Nishimura et al., 2011), even if the exact relationship between streamers and substorms is 238 disputed (Miyashita & Ieda, 2018).
-Both phenomena are associated with reconnection in the 239 magnetotail and the subsequent inward flow of plasma and dipolarizing field lines 240 (Angelopoulos et al., 2008).
-At Jupiter, the tentative connection between magnetotail 241 reconnection and dawn storm has been evocated by several authors (Ballester et al., 1996; Ge et 242 al., 2010).
-Recently, the most compelling examples of such a connection come from 243 contemporaneous in situ particle and fields measurements by Juno and HST images of the aurora 244 (Yao et al., 2020).
-These observations show large reconnection signatures on magnetic field lines 245 mapping poleward of a dawn storm and then dipolarization signatures preceding auroral injection 246 signatures.
-The pre-expansion beads observed in the context of terrestrial substorms (Henderson, 247 248 2009) are associated with plasma instabilities in the near magnetotail, such as the ballooning instability (Yao et al., 2017).
-The expansion phases of Jupiter's dawn storms and the Earth's 249 substorms also share fundamental similarities, and the latter is known to be associated with a 250 251 dipolarization/current disruption in the magnetosphere.
-In particular, the apparition of a bifurcated oval at Jupiter resembles terrestrial bulge-type aurora observed during substorms 252 (Gjerloev et al., 2007, 2008).
-Finally, the auroral patches in the equatorward emissions manifest 253 254 massive plasma injections (Figure S6).
-Plasma injections in the inner terrestrial magnetosphere are indeed observed by in situ instruments during substorm events (Gabrielse et al., 2019) and 255 256 they can also give rise to equatorward moving auroral enhancements (Sergeev et al., 2010).
-One notable difference is that auroral substorms do not rotate with the Earth, but evolve in fixed local time, i.e., around midnight (with a slight preference at pre-midnight (Gjerloev et al., 2004)).
+They consist of a 5-10 h long chain of events, starting with the transient spots (Figure S1), followed 2-3 h hours later by the formation of bead-like features on the midnight part of the main emissions (Figure S2).
+This time delay between events taking place at 90 and 50 RJ, respectively, suggests a propagation speed of 250-400 km/s, which is consistent with estimates of the fast mode velocity in the plasma sheet (Kivelson, 2015; Manners et al., 2018).
+This is followed by a longitudinal and latitudinal (mostly poleward) expansion phase, during which the main emission brightens, expands, thickens, and forks into two branches (Figure S3 in the supporting information).
+This chain of events is very similar to the one observed during terrestrial auroral substorms (Figure 5).
+Substorms are global reconfigurations of the magnetosphere during which the magnetic energy stored in the magnetotail is converted into particle energy, which lead to spectacular auroral brightening in nightside polar regions which generally follow a well-established sequence of features (Akasofu, 2013).
+The transient spots observed in Jupiter's aurora share several morphological and temporal characteristics with transient mesoscale features on Earth, sometimes associated with poleward boundary intensifications and sometimes with streamers (Forsyth et al., 2020).
+Both are often observed before the substorm onset (Nishimura et al., 2011), even if the exact relationship between streamers and substorms is disputed (Miyashita & Ieda, 2018).
+Both phenomena are associated with reconnection in the magnetotail and the subsequent inward flow of plasma and dipolarizing field lines (Angelopoulos et al., 2008).
+At Jupiter, the tentative connection between magnetotail reconnection and dawn storm has been evocated by several authors (Ballester et al., 1996; Ge et al., 2010).
+Recently, the most compelling examples of such a connection come from contemporaneous in situ particle and fields measurements by Juno and HST images of the aurora (Z. H. Yao et al., 2020a).
+These observations show large reconnection signatures on magnetic field lines mapping poleward of a dawn storm and then dipolarization signatures preceding auroral injection signatures.
+The preexpansion beads observed in the context of terrestrial substorms (Henderson, 2009) are associated with plasma instabilities in the near magnetotail, such as the ballooning instability (Z. Yao et al., 2017).
+The expansion phases of Jupiter's dawn storms and the Earth's substorms also share fundamental similarities, and the latter is known to be associated with a dipolarization/current disruption in the magnetosphere.
+In particular, the apparition of a bifurcated oval at Jupiter resembles terrestrial bulge-type aurora observed during